ilunye/Mira/README.md

 ## 🛠️ Installation

+- Open chrome and go to `chrome://flags/#prompt-api-for-gemini-nano` and `chrome://flags/#prompt-api-for-gemini-nano-multimodal-input`, enabling both flags.

 - Build the unpacked extension

   - Build from source: `npm install` and `npm run build` to generate the `dist` directory.